C0deRhin0/C0deRhin0/README.md

 ### 🚀 **About Me**
 A **Computer Science** student with a passion for **network security**, **cloud security**, **offensive scripting**, and **blockchain infrastructure**.
 Building tools to break things (ethically) and then fortify them.
 Automating defenses with `Bash`, and `Python`.
 Currently exploring `AWS`.

-**🔭Undergraduate Thesis**: *"Symbolic Finite Automata-based Static Code Audit for SQL Injection Vulnerabilities in LAMP Stack Source Code Via Bash Scripting"* (Ongoing)
+**🔭Undergraduate Thesis**: *"A Vendor-Agnostic, Resource-Aware, Explainable Software-Defined Intrusion Prevention System for SOHO Networks using PPO, Policy Distillation, and TreeSHAP-IQ"* (Ongoing)

 ---